PaloAltoNetworks/prisma-access-skillets/README.md

 to generate the One Time Password (OTP) to authorize Panorama connectivity to the cloud instance.

-See [How to Activate Cortex Data Lake and Prisma Access for Evals](https://knowledgebase.paloaltonetworks.com/KCSArticleDetail?id=kA10g000000ClNg) if additional information needed for license information.
+See [How to Activate Cortex Data Lake and Prisma Access for Evals](https://knowledgebase.paloaltonetworks.com/KCSArticleDetail?id=kA10g000000ClNg) if additional information needed for license activation.

 ### Accept the EULA for Panorama in Azure
 In the Azure Portal, open Azure Cloud Shell and run the following command (**BASH ONLY!**):